Hisnameismo/GPT-Prototype_Website/README.md

-Project 1/4, created with React/HTML/CSS/JavaScript.
+Programming Project, created with React/HTML/CSS/JavaScript.

 Includes prototype side for a GPT-3 introduction website with modern elements.